-The College will seek to identify suitable contractors through competence checks and selection procedures.
+The school will seek to identify suitable contractors through competence checks and selection procedures.

-The College will ensure that any health and safety hazards within the area of work are communicated to contractors.
+The school will ensure that any health and safety hazards within the area of work are communicated to contractors.

-The College will issue Contractor's Safety Rules to all Contractors and will check to ensure that these are being adhered to.
+The school will issue Contractor's Safety Rules to all Contractors and will check to ensure that these are being adhered to.

-All contractors selected to carry out any work on behalf of the College will be made aware of the standard of health and safety management that is expected of them.
+All contractors selected to carry out any work on behalf of the school will be made aware of the standard of health and safety management that is expected of them.

-All contractors will also be required to supply the College with a copy of the relevant risk assessments and method statements for approval prior to commencing work on the College premises.
+All contractors will also be required to supply the school with a copy of the relevant risk assessments and method statements for approval prior to commencing work on the school premises.